List of Philadelphia Flyers award winners: John Wanamaker Athletic Award

 The John Wanamaker Athletic Award is an award given to the "Athlete, team or organization which has done the most to reflect credit upon Philadelphia and to the team or sport in which they excel" by the Philadelphia Sports Congress.
-A Flyers player, coach, or team has won the award six times.
+A Flyers player, coach, or team has won the award five times.
+The Flyers' minor league affiliate, the Philadelphia Phantoms, won the award in 1999.
 In addition to the athletic award, Ed Snider won the lifetime achievement award in 2012 and the Flyers' Wives Fight for Lives won the community service award in 1996.